-Although not all reptiles are poisonous, certain snakes, including coral snakes, cottonmouths/water moccasins, copperheads, and rattlesnakes possess destructive and deadly neurotoxins.
+Although not all reptiles are venemous, certain snakes, including coral snakes, cottonmouths (also known as water moccasins), copperheads, and rattlesnakes possess destructive and deadly venom.
 However, the chances of stumbling upon one while hiking or camping is rare, and the odds of being bitten are small.
 But it’s possible nonetheless.

 Table of Contents